 At the start of the 2016-2017 school year, the International Baccalaureate began offering an updated syllabus for the ESS course (PDF – 3.2MB).
 I developed a bunch of resources for the ‘old’ pre-2016 syllabus, which are linked at the bottom of this page.
-I’ll be adding additional resources around the new syllabus systematically, with an anticipated completion date by the May 2017 IB Exams.
+I’ll be adding additional resources around the new syllabus systematically, with an anticipated completion date sometime in 2017 or 2018.

 Environmental Systems and Societies (ESS) is a college-level introduction to ecology, which overlaps significantly with the IB Geography syllabus.
 It is science applied to ideas presented in geography, economics, and TOK.
 We’ll look at the ways different people around the world perceive and respond to various environmental issues, and we’ll dig deeper into their experiences and motivations for taking action (or not taking action).
 The issues students encounter in ESS are complex and challenging.
 For many of the questions raised, there are no right answers.
 Students will never be taught what to think about environmental issues; instead, students will learn about the interdependence of the various components of our planet in order to reach their own conclusions.

 ESS covers eight major topics: foundations of the course and its major ideas, ecosystem structure and function, biodiversity, water resources, soil systems and food production, atmospheric science, climate change and energy production, and the interaction between human populations and resource use.
 We study plants, animals, energy, ecosystems, food systems, carbon and nutrient cycling, cultures…basically anything having anything to do with living organisms and the way they interact with people and the physical environment.